-B. FIRE DRILLS
+B. DRILLS

-A total of twelve (12) fire drills shall be conducted each year, with eight (8) occurring before December 1st.
+A total of twelve (12) drills shall be conducted each year, with eight (8) occurring before December 31st.
+Education Law specifies that 8 fire drills and 4 lockdown drills shall be conducted annually within each school building.
 At least one (1) of the twelve (12) drills shall be held during one of the regular lunch periods, or shall include special instruction on the procedures to be followed if a fire occurs during a students lunch period.
 At least two (2) additional drills shall be held during summer school in buildings where summer school is conducted and one of these drills shall be held during the first week of summer school.
-The Building Administrator, or designee, shall require those in charge of after-school programs, attended by any individuals unfamiliar with the school building, to announce at the beginning of such programs the porcedures to be followed in the event of an emergency.
+The Building Administrator, or designee, shall require those in charge of after-school programs, attended by any individuals unfamiliar with the school building, to announce at the beginning of such programs the procedures to be followed in the event of an emergency.
 The Building Administrator will make the appropriate local emergency responder officials aware of the timing of these drills.
 Fire drills must be taken seriously at all times.
 From the time the alarm sounds, until occupants are back in the building, there should be no talking during these drills.

-In buildings where students are housed, teachers shall implement the following procedures.
+Fire Drills - In buildings where students are housed, teachers shall implement the following procedures: